nefeliandreou/PoseRepresentation/README.md

 conda env create -f environment.yml conda activate deep_env
 ```
+The code was tested on Python 3.6.9 and PyTorch 1.2.0.

 ## Usage

 - The files [extenddb.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/extenddb.py) and [generate_motion_in_dualquaternions.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/generate_motion_in_dualquaternions.py) are used to convert the .bvh files to the different representations.